sjbennett123/polarlarp/content/background/elysia/early_history.md

 - First appearance of notorious mage Zipper who, in the company of a fighter named Dirk, charm the Duke and attempt to overrun the town.
 Dirk is killed and Zipper escapes.
 It is rumored that both were agents of Niman.

 - First recorded encounter with a creature called a Melf.
-Prized for its pelt which can be shorn without harm, these creatures have a paranola spell to protect them from close approach.
+Prized for its pelt which can be shorn without harm, these creatures have a paranoia spell to protect them from close approach.

 ### 2/02/592